Jesse Williams And Taylour Paige Tell GQ About The Night They Met And How He Shielded Her From The Tabloids

 “Let’s be honest, I have a lot of press around my personal life,” Williams says wearily.
 “To go out is very likely to be photographed and declare something between me and another person who I’m just getting to know.
 I was very protective of not putting her through that and putting myself through that.”

-Well they seem very happy so we’re glad they shielded themselves.
-There’s a lot more to this story too, the couple talk about their differences in style and how help each other both personally professionally.
+Well, they seem very happy so we’re glad they shielded themselves.
+There’s a lot more to this story too, the couple talks about their differences in style and how help each other both personally professionally.

 You can read the full story on GQ.com